Discord offers up to 50 people the chance to watch a person’s live stream or screen share.

 To turn on the Legacy mode, open Discord user settings and navigate to “Voice & Video.”
 Now scroll down to the “Audio Subsystem” and click on it to open the file.
 Here select “Legacy” from the list.

 - Disable Use Our Latest Technology To Capture Screen Option

 Discord uses the latest technology to make it easy for users to share what’s on their screens with others.
 It allows users to capture still images or record videos on their screens.
 This feature is very helpful when working together on projects, streaming video games, or fixing technical problems. to

 It also allows users to easily take screenshots of their favorite moments to share with friends or save for later.
-But if you use an old system, this option is not for you.
+But this option is not for you if you use an old system.
 It requires more hardware resources to process the tasks.
 That is why it causes crashing issues when you share your screen.

 Open Discord, “User Settings,” and then navigate to “Voice & Video.”
 Here, scroll down until you see the option “Use Our Latest Technology To Capture Screen.”
 If the option is enabled, disable it and try to share your screen again.

 Streamer mode is a feature in Discord that hides sensitive information from the user’s screen when streaming games or other content.
 It prevents viewers from seeing notifications, private messages, or other confidential information.